 Pros of getting an Uncontested Divorce in Louisiana.

 An uncontested divorce can save you a lot of money because there are no court appearances, no back-and-forth between attorneys, and no fighting.
 An uncontested divorce is straightforward so the costs are straightforward as well.
 Some attorneys will charge a flat fee for uncontested divorces.
 Most attorneys will charge you hourly with an advance deposit for contested cases.
-A low-cost flat-fee is always more appealing that an unknown amount of money.
+A low-cost flat-fee is always more appealing than an unknown amount of money.
 Additionally, most courts charge less in filing fees for uncontested divorces, saving you money on your total amount paid for your divorce.

 Uncontested divorces generally take much less time to complete than contested divorces.
 Fighting over issues can draw divorces out over several years.
 However, an uncontested divorce can sometimes be completed in a matter of weeks.
 Because there are no arguments, no court hearings, and no back-and-forth between attorneys, uncontested divorces can be completed quickly and efficiently.